-Since relocating to Mesquite, Mayor Litman has become very active in Veterans affairs, directing the annual Veterans Day Parade, Memorial Day Services, bringing the Vietnam Wall That Heals to Mesquite in 2010, helped found the Mesquite Veterans Center, serves on both the boards of the center and the local chapter of Vietnam Veterans, has assisted the Exchange Club on veteran issues, President of Dollars for Scholars, and teaches Psychology at the College of Southern Nevada.
+Since relocating to Mesquite, Mayor Litman has become very active in Veterans affairs, directing the annual Veterans Day Parade, Memorial Day Services, bringing the Vietnam Wall That Heals to Mesquite in 2010, helped found the Mesquite Veterans Center, serves on both the boards of the center and the local chapter of Vietnam Veterans, has assisted the Exchange Club on veteran issues and was the president of Dollars for Scholars.

 In 2011, then Councilman Litman was elected to a two-year City Council term.
 In 2013, Councilman Litman was re-elected.
 On May 13, 2014, Councilman Litman was appointed mayor.